Aging & Health A to Z

 - An inactive, sedentary lifestyle

-Mild cognitive impairment (MCI) is a condition marked by problems with memory, language and other mental abilities.
+Mild cognitive impairment (MCI) is a condition where people have problems with memory, language, and other mental abilities.
 These are noticeable and show up on medical tests, but don’t necessarily interfere with a person’s daily life.
 For that reason MCI isn’t considered a form of dementia.
-People diagnosed MCI run an increased risk of, but don’t always develop, dementia.
+Although people diagnosed with MCI run an increased risk of developing dementia, but they don’t always.

 Symptoms of Alzheimer’s Disease and Vascular Dementia

 Alzheimer’s disease and vascular dementia are progressive disorders.
-The changes in mental abilities, mood, personality and behavior they cause are gradual and tend to get worse over time.
+This means that the changes in mental abilities, mood, personality, and the behavior they cause are gradual and tend to get worse over time.
 Exactly how quickly these dementias progress varies from person to person.
 The symptoms of vascular disease usually worsen when a person has another “mini-stroke” or develops a new blockage that limits blood flow to a specific part of the brain.

 Memory loss is usually the first and most noticeable symptom of Alzheimer’s disease.
 With vascular dementia, symptoms depend on where a blockage forms.
-In addition to mental abilities, mood and behavior changes, mini strokes and blockages may cause vision loss, hearing loss and paralysis on one side of the body.
+In addition to the most common symptoms, mini strokes (TIAs) and blockages may cause vision loss, hearing loss, and paralysis on one side of the body.

 Common symptoms of Alzheimer’s disease and vascular dementia include increasing confusion and growing difficulty with:

-- Remembering – people with early Alzheimer’s disease may only occasionally have trouble remembering names, words, or where they put things, while those with advanced dementia may no longer recognize people they are close to.
+- Remembering.
+People with early Alzheimer’s disease may only occasionally have trouble remembering names, words, or where they put things.
+This is different from advanced dementia, when the patient may no longer recognize people they are close to.

 - Controlling their bowels and bladder.